Yeqzids/Yeqzids.GitHub.io/index.md

 * Appearance on [Spacepod #103: meteor showers and "broom stars" with Dr. Ye](https://www.listentospacepod.com/episodes/2017/7/16/103-meteor-showers-and-broom-stars-with-dr-ye)
 * Appearance on [Astrotalk UK #75: China - back to the Moon with Chang'e 4](https://astrotalkuk.org/episode-75-china-back-to-the-moon-with-chang-e-4/)

-If you are curious on how much less awkward (?)
-I am on Mandarin-speaking podcasts, here you go:
+If you are curious on how much different I am on Mandarin-speaking podcasts, here you go:

 * [MounStar Talk Show #194: Geminid meteor shower](https://player.fm/series/series-106962/no194)
 * [MounStar Talk Show #196: interstellar asteroid `Oumuamua](https://player.fm/series/series-106962/no196-oumuamua)